SpaceX launches new satellites weeks after up to 40 fell out of orbit - NewsBreak

 SpaceX announced Monday that 46 more Starlink satellites were taken into orbit during a launch from Cape Canaveral Space Force Station in Florida.
 This was the fourth Starlink mission launch of 2022.

-Earlier this month, SpaceX reported that as many as 40 of its satellites were expected to reenter Earth’s atmosphere after they were hit by a geomagnetic storm.
-According to SpaceX , the satellites were deployed into their intended orbit and each one achieved controlled flight.PBS Kids show ‘Arthur’ comes to an end after 25 seasons
+Earlier this month, SpaceX reported that as many as 40 of its satellites were expected to reenter Earth’s atmosphere after they were hit by a geomagnetic storm .
+According to SpaceX , the satellites were deployed into their intended orbit and each one achieved controlled flight.Family Dollar stores closed after rodent infestation uncovered

 The next day, though, a geomagnetic storm hit.
 During these storms, the atmospheric density where the satellites are deployed increased.
 With the rapid change in conditions, SpaceX’s Starlink team put the satellites into safe mode, helping them to “take cover from the storm.”